ITM-Kitware/align-system/README.md

 ## Implementing a new ADM

+**Pipeline ADMs:** We have factored out some re-usable ADM components that can be run step-by-step to act as a complete ADM.
+We highly encourage using the Pipeline ADM framework if you're integrating a new algorithm, and we intend to migrate older but still relevant ADMs to Pipeline ADMs.
+Please see this dedicated document for Pipeline ADMs [here](docs/pipeline_adms.md).
+The remainder of this section covers implementing a non-pipeline ADM.

 To implement a new ADM, at a minimum you need to implement a class with a `choose_action` method that takes the following arguments:
-- `scenario_state` -- Current state of the scenario, model is defined [here](https://github.com/NextCenturyCorporation/itm-evaluation-server/blob/development/swagger_server/models/state.py)
+- `scenario_state` - Current state of the scenario, model is defined [here](https://github.com/NextCenturyCorporation/itm-evaluation-server/blob/development/swagger_server/models/state.py)
-- `available_actions` -- List of actions the ADM can choose to take, model is defined [here](https://github.com/NextCenturyCorporation/itm-evaluation-server/blob/development/swagger_server/models/action.py)
+- `available_actions` - List of actions the ADM can choose to take, model is defined [here](https://github.com/NextCenturyCorporation/itm-evaluation-server/blob/development/swagger_server/models/action.py)
-- `alignment_target` -- Alignment target (or `None` if not aligning), model is defined [here](https://github.com/NextCenturyCorporation/itm-evaluation-server/blob/development/swagger_server/models/alignment_target.py)
+- `alignment_target` - Alignment target (or `None` if not aligning), model is defined [here](https://github.com/NextCenturyCorporation/itm-evaluation-server/blob/development/swagger_server/models/alignment_target.py)
-- `**kwargs` -- A catch all for any additional arguments you want your ADM to receive at inference time
+- `**kwargs` - A catch all for any additional arguments you want your ADM to receive at inference time

 And this `choose_action` method should return one of the `available_actions`, which may require filling in additional